-Dr Michael Greger, an expert in whole-food, plant-based nutrition and the author of How Not To Die, swears by his Daily Dozen – the things he eats, drinks and does every day to help him live a longer, healthier life.
+Dr Michael Greger, an expert in whole-food, plant-based nutrition and the author of How Not To Die and the upcoming How Not to Diet, swears by his Daily Dozen – the things he eats, drinks and does every day to help him live a longer, healthier life.
 Here, we take a look at the 12 things you should be including in your daily diet and routine to optimise your health; no more fad diets or food trends, just a healthy plant-based lifestyle.

 Beans really are a wonder food, providing an excellent source of protein, as well as the nutrients from the vegetable kingdom, and they help to reduce the chance of developing cancer.
 Black beans, kidney beans, peas and lentils are just some of the beans you should try to include every day.
 Dr Greger suggests three servings of beans a day, so why not try beans on toast for breakfast, a three-bean salad for lunch, or make a delicious bean chilli for dinner?